-PHY 380N Experimental Physics

-PHY 386K Physics of Sensors

-PHY 387L Electromagnetic Theory II

-PHY 389L Quantum Mechanics II

-PHY 381N Methods of Mathematical Physics II
+- PHY 380N Experimental Physics; every fall semester. - PHY 386K Physics of Sensors; not regularly offered. - PHY 387L Electromagnetic Theory II; currently not regularly offered. - PHY 389L Quantum Mechanics II; every spring semester. - PHY 381N Methods of Mathematical Physics II; not regularly offered.

-^{} With the exception of 'Physics of Sensors,' courses under this category cannot be used as an Out-of-Field Advanced Course by anyone.
+With the exception of 'Physics of Sensors,' courses under this category cannot be used as an Out-of-Field Advanced Course by anyone.
 Only students in Particle Physics, Cosmology, Strings and Biophysics may take this course as an Out-of-Field Advanced Course.